nonomal/news_lite/README.md

 - the ability to open SQLite to add new sources or remove unneeded sources from the database
 - dialog window for adding a new source to the database
 - the ability to view the folder with program files, logs and news sources
+- the ability to exclude unnecessary words from the analysis table

 ![Image alt](https://github.com/mrprogre/news_lite/blob/master/GUI.gif)